Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 Object Detection: Detected: person at 2023-08-14 11:28:52 at X: 126, Y: 147 with confidence 0.3162766397
                   Detected: person at 2023-08-14 11:28:52 at X: 128, Y: 146 with confidence 0.35608240962
                   Detected: person at 2023-08-14 11:28:52 at X: 123, Y: 151 with confidence 0.30072581768
+Skeleton Tracking:
+                    bodyid: 0
+                    CenterOfMass_X: 0.0
+                    CenterOfMass_Y: 0.0
+                    CenterOfMass_Z: 0.0
+                    left_arm_out: 0
+                    right_arm_out: 0
+                    left_hand_raised: 0
+                    right_hand_raised: 0
+                    akimibo: 0
+                    left_foot_up: 0
+                    right_foot_up: 0
+                    fall: 0
+                    tips: 0
+                    lock_status: 0

+In the absence of explicit documentation, I can offer some educated guesses based on the context:

+    1 - bodyid: This could be an identifier for the detected body.
+It is likely a unitless integer.

+    2 - CenterOfMass_X, CenterOfMass_Y, CenterOfMass_Z: These likely represent the coordinates of the center of mass of the detected body in three-dimensional space.
+The units for these coordinates might depend on the unit of measurement used by your camera system, such as meters (m) or millimeters (mm).

+    3 - left_arm_out, right_arm_out, left_hand_raised, right_hand_raised, akimibo, left_foot_up, right_foot_up, fall, tips, lock_status: These seem to be binary indicators (0 or 1) for various aspects of the body posture.
+These do not have units as they represent discrete states.

 ### 4.2.4 General Control